Quantum groups and Nichols algebras acting on conformal field theories: Introduction

-Small quantum groups are non-semisimple quotients of the Drinfeld-Jimbo deformations of the universal enveloping of a Lie algebra $U_q(\g)$ at roots of unity.
-Lusztig has constructed the small quantum groups in \cite{Lusz90a} with the conjecture that their representation theory is related to representations of $\g$ in finite characteristic $\ell$ (if prime) and related to representations of the affine Lie algebra $\hat{\g}_\ell$ at level $\ell$.
-The former was proven in \cite{AJW94}, the latter has been developed by Kazhdan and Lusztig in a series of papers.\\
+Lusztig observed in \cite{Lusz90a} that if $q$ is specialized to a root of unity of order $\ell$, then the representation category changes drastically in comparison to the representation category of $\g$, and he discovered the existence of a finite-dimensional Hopf algebra quotient~$u_q(\g)$.
+The representation category of $u_q(\g)$ is non-semisimple and, roughly speaking, all simple representations of $\g$ with weight larger than $\ell$ become indecomposables.
+Lusztig conjectured that this category is related to representations of $\g$ in finite characteristic $\ell$ (if prime) and related to representations of the affine Lie algebra $\hat{\g}$ at shifted negative level.
+The first conjecture was proven in \cite{AJS94}, the second conjecture was proven by Kazhdan and Lusztig in a series of papers culminating in \cite{KL94}. \\

-A strategy to construct the VOA is as \emph{free-field realization}, which means as subalgebras (or subquotient) of a lattice VOA $\V_\Lambda$.
-A first instance of constructing this way a semisimple VOA $\mathcal{R}$ goes back to Wakimoto realization of $\hat{\mathfrak{sl}}_2$ \cite{Wak86} and the ingenious realization of any affine Lie algebra $\hat{\mathfrak{g}}$ by Feigin and Frenkel \cite{FF}, which is nowadays a cornerstone of the Langland's correspondence \cite{F95}.

-The idea is to start with a lattice VOA $\V_\Lambda$, where $\Lambda$ is the root lattice of the given finite-dimensional semisimple Lie algebra $\g$ rescaled by the given number $\ell$.
-Then consider \emph{screening charge operators} acting on $\V_\Lambda$, which produces a differential complex, the Felder complex \cite{Fel89}.
-Taking cohomology is expected to produce a rational VOA $\mathcal{R}$ equivalent to certain representations of the affine Lie algebra $\hat{\mathfrak{g}}$.
-In the algebraic-geometry view, the cohomology is equal to a sheaf cohmology on the flag variety of $\g$.
-All these claims are proven in \cite{FF} for generic $q$, they are open problems in our setting.\\

-In \cite{FHST} the authors consider instead the kernel of the screening operators (i.e. cocycles instead of cohomology classes), which produces a non-semisimple VOA $\mathrm{W}\subset V_\Lambda$, conjecturally the Quantum-Drinfel'd-Sokolov reduction of the affine Lie algebra $\hat{\mathfrak{g}}$.
-In the example $\g=\mathfrak{sl}_2$ we get for $\mathrm{W}$ the minimal models of the Virasoro algebra.

-Then together with Feigin they went one step further, conjecturing a free-field theory for a much larger VOA $\mathcal{W}\supset W$, which carries an action of $\g$ with kernel $\mathrm{W}$, and this new $\mathcal{W}$ should have a \emph{finite, non-semisimple} representation theory equivalent to the small quantum group $u_q(\g)$.
-In the example $\g=\mathfrak{sl}_2$ the minimal model is extended by three generators $W^+,W^0,W^-$ forming an adjoint representation of $\mathfrak{sl}_2$, to give the so-called triplet algebra.
-By this extension the infinitely many Virasoro representations are combined to finitely many representations, which can be identified with representations of the small quantum group $u_q(\mathfrak{sl}_2)$.\\

-Conjecturally, and this is what we prove in this paper, the (short) screening operators facititate in fact an action of the small quantum group $u_q(\g)^+$ (and together with long screenings operators the infinite-dimensional Lusztig quantum group of divided powers).
-Thus the previous constructions in fact realize Kazhdan-Lusztig correspondence by providing infinite-dimensional graded representations, which have commuting action by the kernel of the screenings (related to the affine Lie algebra) and the screenings (the quantum group).
-So this action should be a first step to tackle these conjectures in general.\\